Russe11/prmq/README.md

  *Based on https://github.com/squaremo/amqp.node by Michael Bridgen*

-** This project is still under heavy development and the API will likely change.**
+**This project is still under heavy development and the API will likely change.
+Currently only compatible with Node.js v8 but v6 will come soon**

 ## Usage

 All promise chains are queued until ```.exec``` is called at the end.